Azel-S/prettier-vscode/README.md

 Each of these metrics are found from your open document and compared against thresholds set in your workspace settings.
 These thresholds can be changed at any time.

-If any metric breaks a threshold (Your average line length is too high, or your ratio of comment to code is too low),
+If any metric breaks a threshold (Your average line length is too high, or your ratio of comment to code is too low), a separate message will be shown, suggesting improvements.

 ## Settings